 1. Invite God into it.
 You have been hurt, and you’re likely still hurting—which makes forgiveness complicated.
 Sometimes we feel as though extending forgiveness invalidates our pain.
 Quite the contrary; even if we do show grace, our pain still matters to God.
 “He heals the brokenhearted and binds up their wounds.”
 Psalm 147:3

 2. Deal honestly.
 It doesn’t require forgetting, excusing, or ignoring the problem.
 Discuss the conflict.
-Remember that listening, as well as speaking, is essential.“For the one who has caused me grief has not only grieved me but, to some extent, has caused you all grief as well.
+Remember that listening, as well as speaking, is essential.
+“For the one who has caused me grief has not only grieved me but, to some extent, has caused you all grief as well.
 I believe that your united rebuke has been punishment enough for him.
 Instead of more punishment, what he needs most is your encouragement through your gracious display of forgiveness.
 I beg you to reaffirm your deep love for him.”
-2 Cor 2:5-8 TPT
+2 Corinthians 2:5-8 TPT

 3. Make a choice.
 Grace is extended decisively; we are encouraged to do so by the God who gave it to us.
 This takes strength we may feel we don’t have, but the choice is ours to make.
 “Always be humble and gentle.
 Be patient with each other, making allowance for each other’s faults because of your love.”
-Eph 4:2 NLT
+Ephesians 4:2 NLT

 4. Leave the past behind.
 It’s not real grace (forgiveness) if you don’t let go of what was.“Make allowance for each other’s faults, and forgive anyone who offends you.
 Remember, the Lord forgave you, so you must forgive others.
 Above all, clothe yourselves with love, which binds us all together in perfect harmony.”
-Col 3:13-14 NLT
+Colossians 3:13-14 NLT

 5. Build the future.
 Move forward in the relationship, not to accept repeat offenses but to offer a fresh start.